Learn about building benchmarking

 Why you should benchmark your building

 Benchmarking enables you to determine how to lower your building's environmental footprint as well as your monthly energy costs.
-In most cities, it's voluntary.
-However, an increasing number of cities (such as San Francisco and Berkeley) require building owners to annually benchmark their building's performance.
+For many building owners, it's voluntary.
+However, some building owners will be required to report their energy usage data to the California Energy Commission, per Assembly Bill 802 (AB 802).
+Additionally, some cities (such as San Francisco and Berkeley) require building owners to annually benchmark their building's performance.

 Benchmarking your building is easy.
 Best of all, it won't cost you a thing.
-Benchmarking is a free service provided by PG&E to all building owners in our service territories.
+PG&E’s Building Benchmarking Portal is a free tool for all building owners in our service territories.

 Learn how to benchmark your building (Building Owners & Operators)